Beginner Progress: What to Look for in Early Guitar Success

 What is a Mental Representation?

-A mental representation is the “map” of everything we know about a subject.
+A mental representation (or mental picture) is the “map” of everything we know about a subject.
 Every detail, every relationship and connection.

 As an example, if I say “dog”, you have a rich understanding of what I’m talking about, including much more than just canines.
-You know specific dogs, types of dogs, risks, benefits, people referred to as dogs (affectionately or otherwise), any number of colloquialisms, and more.
+You know specific dogs, types of dogs, risks, benefits, people referred to as dogs (affectionately or otherwise), dog smells, dog behavior, any number of colloquialisms, and more.

 For guitar, this means knowing where to put your fingers for a particular chord or piece of music.
 It means knowing how to hold your guitar and use your hands.
 It means knowing what symbols and markings mean, and guitar jargon.
 It includes the sounds you like and those you don’t.
 Everything guitar.